Barclays Arena: History

-The arena opened in November 2002, is 150 meters long and 110 metres wide and has an elevation of 33 metres.
-Construction costs totaled approximately 83 million Euro (ca. US$121.5mn).
-The construction was funded by the Finnish entrepreneur Harry Harkimo and the city of Hamburg, who sold Harkimo the land for a symbolic price of one Mark and also financed infrastructure improvements with 12 million Marks (about 6.1 million euros) as a preparatory measure.
-In October 2007 the arena was sold to Anschutz Entertainment Group for an estimated 75 million Euros.
-Anschutz Entertainment Group is a subsidiary of the Anschutz Corporation, one of the world’s leading sports and entertainment presenters.
+The arena opened in November 2002, is 150 meters long, 110 meters wide, and has an elevation of 33 meters.
+Construction costs totaled approximately €83 million (ca. US$121.5 million).
+The construction was funded by the Finnish entrepreneur Harry Harkimo and the city of Hamburg, who sold Harkimo the land for a symbolic price of one Mark and also financed infrastructure improvements with 12 million Marks (about €6.1 million) as a preparatory measure.
+In October 2007 the arena was sold to Anschutz Entertainment Group for an estimated €75 million.
+Anschutz Entertainment Group is a subsidiary of the Anschutz Corporation, one of the world's leading sports and entertainment presenters.

 Naming rights

 The arena was initially named after Norwegian ferry operator Color Line as the "Color Line Arena".
 In 2010 the sponsor changed to Spanish telecommunications company Telefónica, naming the arena as "O2 World Hamburg".
-O2 sponsorship ceased in summer 2015, changing the arena name again, this time into "barclaycard arena".
+O2 sponsorship ceased in summer 2015, changing the arena name again, this time into Barclaycard Arena (stylized as "barclaycard arena").

-In June 2021 and because of Barclaycard's rebranding in Germany to the bank's corporate name, the arena announced that from autumn 2021 onwards, the name will change once more to Barclays Arena (stylized as BARCLAYS Arena).
+In June 2021, because of Barclaycard's rebranding in Germany to the bank's corporate name, the arena announced that from autumn 2021 onwards, the name will change once more to Barclays Arena (stylized as BARCLAYS Arena).